evanx/concerto/README.md

 ## concerto

 Simple git-based PKI with goals:
-- enable a minimal secure service API implementation
+- enable a minimal secure API implementation
-- use client-side SSL certs for authentication and authorisation
+- use self-signed client SSL certs for authentication and authorisation
-- support self-signed certs

 The API user must:
 - generate a private key and self-signed public certificate e.g. using `openssl`
 - create a git repo for client certs e.g. `github.com/USER/certs-concerto`
-- commit the PEM file of the authorized cert to that git repo
+- commit the PEM file of authorized certs to that git repo
 - provide a cert manifest file for a given API

 <img src="https://evanx.github.io/images/rquery/concerto-repo.png">